EU officials' comments after talks in Poland

 (ON IDEA OF LEVERAGING TO TACKLE DEBT)

 "It depends on how leverage is done.
-If it is done so that in the end the euro system is at risk then that does not fulfil the requirements that the minister underlined.
+If it is done so that in the end the euro system is at risk then that does not fulfill the requirements that the minister underlined.

-"If it is done in a way that EFSF (the euro zone's bailout fund) should get a banking licence, then it has to be clarified whether the EFSF is actually doing banking business.
+"If it is done in a way that EFSF (the euro zone's bailout fund) should get a banking license, then it has to be clarified whether the EFSF is actually doing banking business.

 "I would set a big question mark on that.
 And of course it would then be ruled out that the EFSF can finance itself through the euro system because that would breach the ban on monetary state financing.
 The only purpose of the EFSF is the financing of states.